WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### News
+- [07/2026] Our spatial entropy-based graph unlearning paper has been accepted by SDM 2026!
+Congratulations to Qiming, and many thanks to our collaborators!
+- [05/2026] Our AI for power grid project has been selected for funding by TAMU Research Excellence Fund.
+Many thanks to our collaborators!
 - [01/2026] Our prototype for AI-enabled urban wastewater systems in Corpus Christi has been accepted to AAAI 2026.
 Thanks to our collaborators!
 - [08/2025] Our DB4AI - databases for AI project is accepted by SIGMOD 2026.
 Thanks to our collaborators!
 - [07/2025] Our AI for drug discovery project will be funded by our university's research enhancement grant.